I want to stay strong.

 9 min read

-What strength training means when the goal is standing up, carrying groceries, climbing stairs, walking farther, and recovering better.
+What lifting means when the goal is standing up, carrying groceries, walking farther, and recovering better.

 May 17, 2026